ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** You must maintain an updated security certificates in order to do ingestion.

-## Unable to copy or download json snippet for engines and services in the `Configurations` Page
-{: #known_issue23176}

-Unable to copy or download the json snippet for all engines and services from the `General section` present in the `Connection Information` tile on the `Configurations` page.

 ## Spark job failure due to expired ADLS signature during Write/Delete/Update operation
 {: #known_issue20172}